HorizonRobotics/robo_orchard_deploy_ros2/src/robo_orchard_calibrator/README.md

 # RoboOrchard Calibrator Toolkit

-The RoboOrchard Calibrator is a tool providing robust hand-eye calibration for robotic, this tools built on ROS2, capable of obtaining accurate extrinsic parameters for the robotic arm's end-effector or base_link between camera.
+The RoboOrchard Calibrator is a tool providing robust hand-eye calibration for robotic arm, using this tool you can get accurate external parameters for the robotic arm's end_effector or base_link between camera.

 ## Key Features
 1. **Robot end-effector pose and aruco marker pose record**: By teleoperation(e.g.manual guiding and ALOHA) or specifying a set of actual points, the aruco_marker is made to appear within the camera's field of view, thereby obtaining data pairs.